Univalence and completeness of Segal objects: Completeness of simplicial objects

-its cotensor. \begin{enumerate} \item The cotensor preserves trivial fibrations if and only if $X$ is Reedy fibrant. \item It furthermore takes fibrations in $\mathbb{M}^{op}$ to mid-fibrations in $\mathbf{S}$ if and only if $X$ is a Segal object; \item It furthermore takes fibrations in $\mathbb{M}^{op}$ to quasi-fibrations in $\mathbf{S}$ if and only if $X$ is a complete Segal object. \end{enumerate} Thus, a simplicial object $X$ in $\mathbb{M}$ is a complete (Reedy fibrant) Segal object if and only if its associated cotensor is a right Quillen functor of the form
+\begin{enumerate} \item The cotensor preserves acyclic fibrations if and only if $X$ is Reedy fibrant. \item Suppose $X$ is Reedy fibrant.
+Then the cotensor takes fibrations in $\mathbb{M}^{op}$ to mid-fibrations in $\mathbf{S}$ if and only if $X$ is a Segal object. \item Suppose $X$ is a Reedy fibrant Segal object.
+Then the cotensor takes fibrations in $\mathbb{M}^{op}$ to quasi-fibrations in $\mathbf{S}$ if and only if $X$ is complete. \end{enumerate} Thus, a simplicial object $X$ in $\mathbb{M}$ is a complete Segal object if and only if its associated cotensor is a right Quillen functor of the form